ReneNyffenegger/wordlists.ch/data/names/README.md

 # TODO

-Apprently, ftp://ftp.heise.de/pub/ct/listings/0717-182.zip contains nearly 50k names that are classified by likely gender, and how popular in each country.
+Apparently, ftp://ftp.heise.de/pub/ct/listings/0717-182.zip contains nearly 50k names that are classified by likely gender, and how popular in each country.
 (Link found via https://opendata.stackexchange.com/a/4757/1841.